-Their home life should foster a strong connection between them and their human hunting companion from as early on as possible.
+Their home life should foster a strong connection between them and their human hunting companion as early as possible.
 This bond should be based on love, loyalty, trust, and patience from both sides for training and skills to be taught and successful.

 If a dog is to be used as a hunting dog, they will bond closer with the human companion that they will be hunting with than the other people in the family.
 This is normal and expected due to what their task, job, and skills will be used for.

 This situation doesn’t mean that they won’t be loving to the rest of the family.
-Goldendoodle’s are very caring and will share the love with everyone.
+Goldendoodles are very caring and will share the love with everyone.

 The home environment should also offer training and teaching skills necessary for their hunting task at an early age.
-The sooner they begin to receive training and skills for hunting, the higher the success.
+The sooner they begin to receive training and skills for hunting, the higher their success.
 This training and teaching of skills should be done regularly in the early stages to ensure they learn.